americanas-tech/restQL-golang/docs/restql/about.md

 # What is restQL?

-**restQL** is a data plataform that makes it easy to fetch information from multiple services in the most efficient manner.
+**restQL** is a data platform that makes it easy to fetch information from multiple services in the most efficient manner.

 It is powered by a query language designed to take advantage of the REST architectural pattern, and a performant runtime built as an HTTP server.